Business structures in Germany: your guide to making the right choice

 Legal forms for establishing a partnership

-A partnership is a type of business where at least two people join forces to pursue an economic or other objective together.
+A German partnership is a type of business where at least two people join forces to pursue an economic or other objective together.
 In partnerships, it is not the capital but personal cooperation, trust, and shared responsibility among the partners that matter most.
 In partnerships, the partners have unlimited personal liability, meaning they are also liable with their private assets.
-The founding process is fairly straightforward and informal; often, a simple agreement between partners suffices.
+The formation process is fairly straightforward and informal; often, a simple agreement between partners suffices.

 This legal form suits founder teams or partners who want to actively collaborate and are willing to share the business risk.
 Usually, no capital contribution is required, allowing flexible arrangements.